 He recently wrote his first one-hour episode of television for Netflix’s HEARTBREAK HIGH with Fremantle Media which will air in 2022.
-Meyne is currently working in many writing teams for television, from drama to comedy; and is developing his smash hit debut play CITY OF GOLD for television with Bunya Productions.
+Meyne is currently working in many writing teams for television, from drama to comedy including writing an episode on S3 of the ABC’s award winning political drama TOTAL CONTROL for Blackfella Films.
+Meyne is developing his smash hit debut play CITY OF GOLD for television with Bunya Productions.
 He is under commission to write a new play for Sydney Theatre Company.
-Meyne’s first short film, which he wrote and will directed, is produced by Bunya Productions and supported by Screen Australia.
+Meyne’s first short film, which he wrote and will direct, is produced by Bunya Productions and supported by Screen Australia.

-Meyne’s debut play CITY OF GOLD, which he also starred in, had a stunning world premiere in 2019 in Meanjin and then on Gadigal Land in a co-production with Queensland Theatre and Griffin Theatre Company, where it sold out and received rave reviews.
-In 2022, CITY OF GOLD had another smash-hit, sold-out production, on Whadjuk Noongar Boodjar in a co-production for Perth Festival, Black Swan Theatre Company and Sydney Theatre Company.
-CITY OF GOLD transfers to Sydney Theatre Company in May this year.
+Meyne’s debut play CITY OF GOLD, which he also starred in, had a stunning world premiere in 2019 in Meanjin and then on Gadigal Land in a co-production with Queensland Theatre and Griffin Theatre Company where it sold out and received rave reviews.
+In 2022, CITY OF GOLD had another smash-hit, sold-out production, on Whadjuk Noongar Boodjar in a co-production for Perth Festival, Black Swan Theatre Company before returning to Gadigal Land for Sydney Theatre Company

 CITY OF GOLD has been described as a howl of rage at the inequality, injustice and wilful ignorance of this country’s 21st century, and is an urgent play for our times.
 It was shortlisted for the 2020 Victorian Premier’s Literary Award and the NSW Premier’s Literary Award for Drama.
 At the 2020 Sydney Theatre Awards, CITY OF GOLD was nominated for Best New Australian Work; and Meyne won Best Male Actor in a Leading Role, with Shari Sebbens winning Best Female Actor in a Supporting Role for their performances in the play.